 The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

-Credit scores only take into account the information in your credit profile.
-They never take into account income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is today.
-Credit scoring was developed as a way to take into account only that which was relevant to a borrower's likelihood to repay the lender.
+Your credit score comes from your repayment history.
+They don't consider income, savings, amount of down payment, or factors like sex ethnicity, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when FICO scores were invented as it is today.
+Credit scoring was developed as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to calculate an accurate score.
-If you don't meet the criteria for getting a score, you might need to work on your credit history before you apply for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This history ensures that there is enough information in your report to build an accurate score.
+Should you not meet the criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage.

 At PREMIERE MORTGAGE SERVICES INC., we answer questions about Credit reports every day.
-Give us a call: 978-422-2311.
+Call us at 978-422-2311.